devrsi0n/eslint-config-prettify/README.md

 ## Development

-This mono repo managed by [lerna](https://lerna.js.org/) with yarn workspace.
+This monorepo managed by [lerna](https://lerna.js.org/) with yarn workspace.

 ### Install dependencies